Regions Financial Co. (NYSE:RF) Shares Sold by Commonwealth Equity Services LLC

 Several other hedge funds have also recently modified their holdings of the company.
 Waters Parkerson & CO.
 LLC increased its position in shares of Regions Financial by 2.3% during the 2nd quarter.
 Waters Parkerson & CO.
 LLC now owns 22,671 shares of the bank’s stock valued at $458,000 after purchasing an additional 514 shares during the period.
 Massmutual Trust Co.
 FSB ADV grew its holdings in shares of Regions Financial by 23.9% in the 1st quarter.
 Massmutual Trust Co.
 FSB ADV now owns 2,720 shares of the bank’s stock worth $56,000 after acquiring an additional 525 shares during the last quarter.
 GHP Investment Advisors Inc. grew its holdings in shares of Regions Financial by 0.4% in the 1st quarter.
 GHP Investment Advisors Inc. now owns 140,230 shares of the bank’s stock worth $2,897,000 after acquiring an additional 526 shares during the last quarter.
 Lido Advisors LLC grew its holdings in shares of Regions Financial by 4.9% in the 1st quarter.
 Lido Advisors LLC now owns 13,599 shares of the bank’s stock worth $283,000 after acquiring an additional 637 shares during the last quarter.
 Finally, Signature Wealth Management Group grew its holdings in shares of Regions Financial by 0.4% in the 2nd quarter.
 Signature Wealth Management Group now owns 157,263 shares of the bank’s stock worth $3,174,000 after acquiring an additional 669 shares during the last quarter.
 Institutional investors own 73.07% of the company’s stock.

 A number of brokerages recently issued reports on RF.
-Raymond James cut Regions Financial from an “outperform” rating to a “market perform” rating in a report on Thursday, July 8th.
 Citigroup began coverage on Regions Financial in a report on Friday, July 16th.
 They issued a “hold” rating and a $19.29 target price on the stock.
 Morgan Stanley restated an “overweight” rating and issued a $19.29 target price (down from $24.00) on shares of Regions Financial in a report on Monday, July 26th.
-Stephens downgraded Regions Financial from an “overweight” rating to an “equal weight” rating and lowered their price target for the company from $23.00 to $22.00 in a report on Wednesday, September 8th.
+Raymond James cut Regions Financial from an “outperform” rating to a “market perform” rating in a report on Thursday, July 8th.
+Stephens cut Regions Financial from an “overweight” rating to an “equal weight” rating and decreased their target price for the stock from $23.00 to $22.00 in a report on Wednesday, September 8th.
 Finally, Keefe, Bruyette & Woods downgraded Regions Financial from an “outperform” rating to an “underperform” rating and set a $18.00 price target on the stock. in a report on Wednesday, July 7th.
 Two analysts have rated the stock with a sell rating, ten have given a hold rating and seven have issued a buy rating to the company’s stock.
 According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $20.84.

 Regions Financial (NYSE:RF) last announced its quarterly earnings data on Thursday, July 22nd.
 The bank reported $0.77 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.53 by $0.24.
 The company had revenue of $1.58 billion during the quarter, compared to analysts’ expectations of $1.55 billion.
 Regions Financial had a return on equity of 15.63% and a net margin of 38.28%.
 During the same quarter last year, the company earned ($0.25) EPS.
-On average, sell-side analysts expect that Regions Financial Co. will post 2.42 EPS for the current year.
+On average, analysts forecast that Regions Financial Co. will post 2.42 earnings per share for the current fiscal year.

 The business also recently disclosed a quarterly dividend, which was paid on Friday, October 1st.
 Stockholders of record on Friday, September 3rd were issued a $0.17 dividend.
 This is a boost from Regions Financial’s previous quarterly dividend of $0.16.
 The ex-dividend date of this dividend was Thursday, September 2nd.
 This represents a $0.68 annualized dividend and a dividend yield of 3.12%.
 Regions Financial’s dividend payout ratio (DPR) is presently 59.62%.